duncantl/CodeAnalysis/Topics/topics.md

 # Ideas for Code Analysis

+Goals for the paper:

+Keep the examples simple and manageable.

+TODO: Write more about the examples.
+Why is this cool / interesting?
+Can we explain it in a conversational way?
+Even before writing code.

+Organizational: We can split these up into sub directories for each task.
+Use plain text.

+Possible Running Examples:
+1. Matt's yield gap analysis project
+1. Scott's code (data not available)

 ### Performance

 1. Identify repetitive code, i.e. the same code evaluated in multiple places.
-1. [TOP] [Nick / Duncan] Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
+1. [TOP partially done] [Nick / Duncan] Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
 See CodeDepends for this.
+1. [TOP] [Nick / Duncan] (remove redudant code)
-1. [TOP] [Nick / Duncan] Dead code removal (remove redudant code, i.e. whose result is not used).
+1. [TOP] [Nick / Duncan] Dead code removal - remove expressions which are not used later; whose result is not used).
 Recursing into functions to identify possible side effects.
 1. Find use of undefined variables.
 CodeDepends:::freeVariables(readScript(file))
 1. Identify invariants that are recomputed, e.g. within loops, or in multiple expressions.
 1. Find expressions that differ only by one term and that look like they should be in a loop.
-1. [TOP] [Clark / Duncan] Loop "correction" that lacks preallocation, or that
-1. [TOP] [Clark / Duncan] Loop "correction" that lacks preallocation can be mapped to apply() -- simple examples
-    See explorations/findConcat.R and explorations/concat.R example.
+1. [TOP partially done] [Clark / Duncan] Loop "correction" that lacks preallocation See explorations/findConcat.R and explorations/concat.R example.
-	Need to implement rewriting the code, but identifying the simple cases.
+   Identify and rewrite.
-2. [TOP] [Clark / Duncan] Map code inside for loops into apply() -- simple examples
+2. [TOP] [Clark / Duncan] Map code inside for loops into apply() -- simple examples.
+Check RLoopFusion.
 1. [TOP] [Clark] Opportunities for parallelization -- simple examples

 ### Data Related